Skip to main content

 Installation

 This guide assumes that you already have a PowerSync database for Kotlin.
 See the general documentation for notes on getting started with PowerSync.
 To use SQLDelight, you can generally follow SQLDelight documentation.
 A few steps are different though, and these are highlighted here.
-In addition to SQLDelight, add a dependency on com.powersync:integration-sqldelight.
+In addition to SQLDelight, add a dependency on com.powersync:integration-sqldelight, using the same version you use for the PowerSync Kotlin SDK.
 When defining your schema, note that the CREATE TABLE statements don’t actually run.
 PowerSync creates views for the schema passed to the PowerSyncDatabase factory instead.
 This also means that triggers, views and indexes defined in .sq files are ignored.
 To ensure your defined queries are valid, the CREATE TABLE syntax should still mirror your PowerSync schema.
-Since PowerSync links SQLite, configure SQLDelight to not do that in your build.gradle.kts file:
+Next, ensure that SQLDelight is not linking sqlite3 (the PowerSync SDK takes care of that, and you don’t want to link it twice).
+Also, ensure the async generator is active because the PowerSync driver does not support synchronous reads:

 sqldelight {